-Points earned by purchases not taxable, but those sign-up bonuses are
+Credit card points not taxable, but sign-up bonuses for bank accounts are

 Depending on how you obtain them, rewards may be taxable as income, according to tax experts and the Internal Revenue Service.
 People who covet and collect rewards can rest easy.
 The traditional rewards points earned when making purchases with credit cards or debit cards are still tax-free.

 Rewards that are given away as part of new banking account recruitment drives are considered income and can be taxed.
 If the value of those taxable rewards is more than $600, banks are required to send 1099 tax notices to both the IRS and the rewards recipient.
 Depending on the taxpayer’s deductions, tax bracket and other income, the rewards bonus could turn into a tax bite.

 “The game changer on all of this in my opinion is the scope, the size, the simple magnitude of the gifts is all increasing,” says Mark Steber, chief tax officer for Jackson Hewitt, the nationwide tax preparation service.

 Reeling from lost revenues, banks offer bigger rewards